Understanding Floating Stemcells

 Page last updated:

-This topic describes how floating stemcells work in Pivotal Cloud Foundry (PCF) version 1.7, and the consequences for upgrading product tiles in Ops Manager.
+This topic describes how floating stemcells work in Pivotal Cloud Foundry (PCF) v1.7 and later, and the consequences for upgrading product tiles in Ops Manager.

 To increase the security of your deployment, all product tiles use floating stemcells by default.
 This enables tiles to automatically use the latest patched version of a stemcell.

-When an operator upgrades a product tile, Ops Manager checks to see whether there is a new version of the stemcell.
-If an updated stemcell is available, Ops Manager installs the upgraded tile and all compatible product tiles in the deployment on the new stemcell.
-This ensures that when a vulnerability is discovered, PCF can quickly propagate a patched stemcell to all VMs in the deployment.
+When an operator upgrades a product tile, Ops Manager checks to see whether there is a new minor, or patch, version of the stemcell.
+If an minor stemcell is available from the current major line, Ops Manager installs the upgraded tile and all compatible product tiles in the deployment on the new stemcell.
+This ensures that PCF can quickly propagate a patched stemcell to all VMs in the deployment when a vulnerability is discovered.

 Operators can now perform certain deployment-wide updates, such as CVEs, by uploading a new stemcell instead of uploading